HIPAA Notice of Privacy Practices

 Ask us to limit what we use or share

-• If you pay for a service or health care item out-of-pocket in full, you can ask us not to share with your health insurer any information about your receipt of that service or health care item.
+- If you pay for a service or health care item out-of-pocket in full, you can ask us not to share with your health insurer any information about your receipt of that service or health care item for the purpose of receiving payment or conducting healthcare operations.
 We will say “yes” unless a law requires us to do otherwise.

 Get a list of those with whom we’ve shared information

-• We will include in that list all disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked us to make).
+- We will include in that list all disclosures except for those that were made for treatment, payment, or health care operations purposes, and certain other disclosures (such as any you asked us to make).
 We’ll provide one accounting per year for free but will charge a reasonable, cost-based fee if you ask for another one within 12 months.

 Get a copy of this privacy notice